 When a tree is cut down and removed it leaves a section sticking out of the ground that’s still attached to the tree roots, it is called a tree stump.
-Depending on who removed the tree the stump may stand a few inches to a couple feet above the grade.
+Depending on who removed the tree the stump may stand a few inches to a couple of feet above the grade.
 All trees leave a stump when cut down as the chainsaw cannot be used to cut too close or under the grade of your soil.
 Even attempting to cut a tree down below or at the soil level will dull the chainsaw teeth and cause it to stop or cause serious injuries.
 When stumps are ground away the goal is to remove all visible evidence of it from the surface and a few inches below the soil grade.
 Stumps are incredibly strong, and the roots can go 30 feet out into the soil.
 To remove the stump the best method is stump grinding.
 Stump grinders are large machines that shred the stump into mulch.
-They typically remove the stump at least 4 to 12 inches below the grade of your soil.
+They typically remove the stump at least 2 to 4 inches below the grade of your soil.
 Once the stump grinding is complete there is usually some debris that is soil mixed with wood shavings.
 This makes for great mulch and can be left where the tree stump was.
-In many cases it’s a good idea to keep a good portion of the mulch to compensate for any settling that occurs.
-In fact due to the fact that the debris is shredded as it is remove it will likely settle a great deal over time and the majority of it should be left where the tree was to offer a more level grade of your soil.
+In many cases, it’s a good idea to keep a good portion of the mulch to compensate for any settling that occurs.
+In fact, due to the fact that the debris is shredded as it is removed, it will likely settle a great deal over time and the majority of it should be left where the tree was to offer a more level grade of your soil.

 Why Do I Need Stump Grinding?

-The primary reason that people get use stump grinding is aesthetics and safety.
+The primary reason that people use stump grinding is aesthetics and safety.
 There is a chance that a person could trip on a stump and get injured and means having to consciously avoid during lawn care.
 Stumps are also an eyesore that can ruin a well-manicured landscape and can attract pests including termites.
-For property owners that want to have a perfectly level inviting yard it’s best to use stump removal, grade the soil, and plant grass or flower beds.
+For property owners that want to have a perfectly level inviting yard, it’s best to use stump removal, grade the soil, and plant grass or flower beds.
 If your plan is to replace a tree that’s been cut down it is a best practice to choose a spot near, but not exactly where the old tree was.
 You’d need at least a few feet to offer the new tree the space and minerals from the soil that it needs.
 Aside from keeping your landscaping looking great and avoiding injuries stump grinding isn’t absolutely necessary.

 How Much Does Stump Grinding Cost?